JonasHiltl/openchangelog/README.md

 # Openchangelog
 Openchangelog is an open source, self hostable Changelog Rendering Website.
-Changelogs are written in Markdown and can be different sources, e.g `local` or `GitHub`.
+Changelogs are written in Markdown and can be integrated from different sources, e.g `local` or `GitHub`.

 ## Configuration
 You can configure your Changelog by adapting the `config.yaml` file.